List of Bleach characters: Ryūken Ishida

 Ryūken Ishida (石田 竜弦, Ishida Ryūken) is Uryū's father who works as the Hospital Director of Karakura Hospital.
 Ryūken is portrayed as a bitter and cold Quincy who detests his own people though he is extremely powerful and possesses many of their people's lost or stolen artifacts (some of the new weapons that Ishida currently uses are "borrowed" from his father).
 It is revealed that he was meant to marry Masaki Kurosaki, a distant relative of his, to preserve the blood purity of the Quincy.
 However, his engagement fell through when Masaki underwent Hollowfication and Isshin Shiba tied his life with Masaki's in order to save it.
 Instead of Masaki, he married his family maid, Kanae Katagiri.
 Nine years before the main story, Kanae was subjected to the Auswählen and eventually died, impacting Ryūken and causing him to detest Quincy.
 After his wife's death, he performed a long-term autopsy on her body in order to retrieve a special silver cloth created from Auswählen and used it to make an arrow that can stop Yhwach's power.

-Ryūken is voiced by Ken Narita in the Japanese version of the anime and by Michael McConnohie in the English dub.
+Ryūken is voiced by Ken Narita in the original Japanese version of the anime and by Michael McConnohie in the English dub of the original anime, Christopher Swindle takes over the role in the Thousand-Year Blood War arc.

 Sōken Ishida

 Sōken Ishida (石田 宗弦, Ishida Sōken) was the father of Ryūken and the grandfather of Uryū.
 He trained Uryū in Quincy abilities throughout his childhood, becoming his mentor in the process.
 Sōken tried to make amends with Soul Reapers by advocating a new system of response to Hollow attacks.
 His proposal was never accepted, and he was eventually killed in a Hollow attack due to his old age (with Mayuri Kurotsuchi being responsible for not sending Soul Reapers to save him).

-Sōken is voiced by Eiji Maruyama in the Japanese version of the anime and by David Lodge in the English dub.
+Sōken is voiced by Eiji Maruyama in the original Japanese version of the anime and by Akio Nojima in the Thousand-Year Blood War arc, and by David Lodge in the English dub.

+Izumi Ishida

+Izumi Ishida (石田 依澄, Ishida Izumi) was an Echt Quincy as well as the wife of Sōken Ishida, the mother of Ryūken Ishida and the grandmother of Uryū Ishida.
+She was a stern matriarch who took the fate of the pure-blooded Quincy bloodlines seriously, having offered asylum to her orphaned relative Masaki Kurosaki, to later wed her to her son.

+Izumi is voiced by Rei Igarashi in the Japanese version of the anime and by Karen Strassman in the English dub.